'TMZ' confirms new Guthrie note with ransom demand: 'I want 1 Bitcoin'

 Speaking on Fox News' 'America's Newsroom', TMZ founder Harvey Levin described the latest development.

-“An hour and a half ago, we got a kind of bizarre letter, an email from somebody who says they know who the kidnapper is, and that they have tried reaching Savannah’s sister Annie and Savannah’s brother to no avail,” Levin said.
+“An hour and a half ago, we got a kind of bizarre letter, an email from somebody who said they know who the kidnapper is, and that they have tried reaching Savannah’s sister Annie and Savannah’s brother to no avail,” Levin said.

 He added, “They said they want one Bitcoin sent to a Bitcoin address that we have confirmed is active.”